 Frequently Asked Questions

 Purdue will only provide housing, meals, and supervision for the duration of the program.
 If your student wishes to come early or stay late, you will be responsible for booking your own accommodations that are not affiliated with Purdue.
 The Summer College for High School Students check-in will be from 3 pm - 5 pm the Sunday before the course begins, and checkout will be from 3 pm - 5 pm.
-Students must depart campus by 5 pm on the Friday the course ends.
+Students must depart campus by 5 pm on the Friday the course ends, and will not be permitted to stay an extra night for a Saturday flight/travel.
 Please book travel accommodations accordingly.

 All staff members in the Office of Summer and Winter Sessions, peer mentors, faculty members/instructors, and program leads are mandated to complete the following trainings: